briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

                 3. _(c)_ Not later than December 31, 2004, the limited liability
-                company and its single member each made an election to be treated as a separate taxpayer under division (L) of ORC 718.01 as that section existed on December 31, 2004.
+                company and its single member each made an election to be treated as a separate taxpayer under division (L) of Ohio R.C.
+                [718.01][ORC Section 718.01] as that section existed on December 31, 2004.

                 4. _(d)_ The limited liability company was not formed for the purpose of evading or reducing Ohio municipal corporation income